serraventura/myFanPage/README.md

 # myFanPageApp
 A 100% client APP to create flexible websites based in a Facebook fanpage.
-The APP aimming provide dynamic content using the basics client technologies such as HTML, CSS and Javascript.
+The APP aims provide dynamic content using the basics client technologies such as HTML, CSS and Javascript.

 myFanPageApp is AngularJS based.